vtlim/permeability/README.md

     * Computing error by deviation from unsymmetrized PMF
     * Calculating pKa shift profile given two PMFs
 * See examples located [here](analysis/permeability/examples/) (feel free to contact me for more)
 * The scripts for ABF are more up-to-date than the umbrella sampling ones, though all should be fully functional.
+* There is a C++ script here called [`diffusivity.cpp`](US/diffusivity/1_fromSI/diffusivity.cpp) which calculates autocorrelation functions and diffusivity from NAMD traj files.
+    * I did NOT write this script; it is from the SI of ref.
+4 but in PDF format and without documentation.
+    * The code here was extracted from the SI, reformatted with proper spacing (fixing artifacts of copy/paste), and documented.

 ## Directory tree